20k/crapmud_documentation/README.md

 \#ns.sys.access({user:"name"}) -> accesses the control panel for a user or npc.
 Can be used to travel between systems on a special npc.
 Also used to modify network links

-\#ms.sys.limits() -> shows you the limits in place due to seclevel limits, EG you may send less cash in fullsec than nullsec systems.
+\#ms.sys.limits() -> shows you the limits in place due to seclevels, EG you may send less cash to a fullsec system vs nullsec systems.
 Takes optional user:"name" or sys:"name" to view specific limits

 ### Realtime Scripting